mathspp/mathspp/pages/02.blog/python-black-friday-2023/item.md

  - [Teach Me Python](https://teachmepython.com) membership (by Mike Driscoll) is 33% off with code `black23` from the 20th of November until the 27th.

  - [The Python Coding Place](https://thepythoncodingplace.com) lifetime membership (by Stephen Gruppeta) is 70% off, no code needed.

+ - [Python Morsels](https://www.pythonmorsels.com/lifetime-access-sale/) lifetime access for the price of a 2-year subscription, no code needed.

+## Miscellanious

+ - [snappify] is the tool that I use to share snippets of code online and to create slides for my talks and it is 30% for your first year with the code `BLACKFRIDAY_2023`.

 <!--